-Industry cloud solutions will be gamechangers for innovation, allowing organizations to quickly deploy apps that address very focused business needs and deliver specific business outcomes.
+Industry cloud solutions will be gamechangers for innovation, allowing organisations to quickly deploy apps that address very focussed business needs and deliver specific business outcomes.
 A clean core and cloud platform technology will be key elements of that vision.

 With the post-pandemic new normal, companies faced with delivering desired business outcomes with quick win solutions have good news: Industry cloud.
 “You do not need huge infrastructure,” says Smitha Chowdavarapu, senior manager, Deloitte Consulting LLP.
 Industry cloud, allows companies to “build out solutions almost on the edge within weeks.”
 What’s more is they are co-innovating, leveraging existing nimble solutions and to meet their needs in a scalable way.

 This approach is placing the monolithic large systems further in the rear-view mirror, says Chip Kleinheksel, principal and Global SAP CTO, Deloitte Consulting LLP.
 “Companies are embracing quick-build apps, innovative apps through cloud technologies, which allows them to adapt to disruption quickly–the kind we saw almost overnight in 2020.”

 The topic of a clean core continues to be at the forefront of IT strategy, and Kleinheksel is emphatic that preserving a clean core doesn’t mean it can’t be used as a development platform.
 It means having a strategy and the appropriate governance and discipline to know where to begin coding–something, in his view, that rests with the Chief Information Officer who can empower the business through innovation in the right places.